-This article was last updated Nov 13, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 13, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Nobody enjoys going through customs after traveling abroad.
 If you don’t already have Global Entry or another trusted travel program, you could find yourself waiting in line for 30 minutes or more before entering the United States.
 Is the wait long and miserable at every airport, or do some airports get you through faster than others?